Who Can File a Petition

 Required Information in the Petition

 The petition is not a casual request.
-Arizona requires at least ten specific pieces of information, including the petitioner's interest in the case, the name and age of the person in need of protection, the proposed conservator's name and priority for appointment, and a general statement of the estate with a value estimate.
+Arizona requires at least ten specific pieces of information.
+These include the petitioner's interest, the name and age of the protected person, the proposed conservator's name, and a general statement of the estate with a value estimate.
+The petition must also indicate whether anyone has already been appointed a guardian.